-The NES or Nintendo Entertainment System is a home console previously known as Famicom or Family Computer.
-It was a hit in the country where it originated, Japan.
-It sold more than 2.5 million units just one year after it was available for sale.
-It was Nintendo who had the idea of creating the console.
-From a collectible card company, they tried to increase brand presence globally.
+The NES or Nintendo Entertainment System is a home console that was originally known as the Famicom or Family Computer.
+It was a big hit in Japan, where it all started.
+It sold almost 2.5 million copies in the first year after it was on the market.
+Nintendo was the one that came up with the idea for the console.
+They attempted to increase brand visibility internationally from a collectible card firm.

-First, they negotiated with the stores in relation to unsold consoles.
-The stores were interested in the idea of selling unsold items back to the company.
-Second, they created R.O.B., a peripheral that could be used together with 2 of the games.
+They devised a few excellent concepts.
+First, they bargained with the shops over unsold consoles.
+The concept of selling unsold products back to the firm piqued the shops’ curiosity.
+Second, they developed R.O.B., a peripheral that could be used in conjunction with two of the games.

 Best NES Games: Still Fun To Play Today

 Super Mario is significant in video game development because it was released at a time when the industry was on the verge of collapsing.
 It has entered our cultural vocabulary.